How to choose a kitchen sink

 Mounting your new sink

-There are several basic sink mounting techniques:
+There are a few basic sink mounting techniques:

 This is where you would drop a self-rimming sink into the hole for the sink.
 This is the easiest method of installation and requires the least expertise.
 Because of the rim, it needs to be caulked periodically around the edge and it’s not as easy to clean up, because you won’t have the ability to wipe crumbs and stuff into the sink.